Sananda Maitreya (formerly Terence Trent D'Arby)

 The success of Hardline made D'Arby fodder for tabloids, and he didn't help matters by boasting excessively of his talent and comparing himself to many of the greatest artists of all time.
 It all came to roost when he released his ambitious follow-up album, Neither Fish Nor Flesh.
 It was lambasted by critics and sold a fraction of its predecessor.
 By the time of his 1993 Symphony or Damn, most of his fans had left the building, though the disc received significantly more critical praise than Neither Fish.

 D'Arby recorded one more album for Columbia before moving to Europe to begin his career again.
 In 2001, he changed his name to Sananda Maitreya and began recording independently, selling his interesting, high quality music principally through his website.
+In 2015, after a long absence from the mass market, he released the critically acclaimed album, The Rise of the Zugebrian Time Lords.

 By Chris Rizik